NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 #### TESTS!

-If you remove all the example snippet and add the following snippet and run the file either
+If you remove all the example snippets, add the following and run the file in either:

-- in Xcode Playground or,
+- Xcode Playground or,
-- in commond line by running `swift path/to/your-file` or,
+- command line by running `swift path/to/your-file` or,
-- in Vim by doing `:w | !swift %` (personal perference)
+- Vim by doing `:w | !swift %` (personal preference)

-the file should run without any problem which indicates all the assert (tests) passes.
+the test suite should run without any problem which indicates all the assert (tests) passes.

 ```swift
 enum CounterActions: ActionType {